amartya-pandey/financial-document-classifier/README.md

 ## Usage

 ### Training the Model

-Open the `model.ipynb` file in notebook.
+Open the `model.ipynb` file in a notebook.
 ```bash
 jupyter notebook
 ```
-Do cell-wise execution of `model.ipynb` to load, preprocess data, train the model, and evaluate its performance.
+Execute cells in `model.ipynb` to load, preprocess data, train the model, and evaluate its performance.

 This will:
 - Load data from the specified directory (`data/`).